-HUD requires that all units occupied by families receiving HCV assistance meet HUD's Housing Quality Standards (HQS).
-All program housing must meet the HQS performance requirements both at the beginning of assisted occupancy, and throughout the assisted tenancy.
+HUD requires that all units occupied by families receiving HCV assistance meet HUD's NSPIRE Standards.
+All program housing must meet the NSPIRE requirements both at the beginning of assisted occupancy, and throughout the assisted tenancy.
 See Housing and Inspections Standards.